-The TDI buffer is the serial-to- 4×8 -bit-parallel FIFO that serially receives data at the TDI pin and makes it available in 8-bit-parallel format for reading by the host.
+The TDI buffer is the serial-to- $4 \times 8$ -bit-parallel FIFO that serially receives data at the TDI pin and makes it available in 8-bit-parallel format for reading by the host.
 Scan data is expected to be transferred from the IEEE Std 1149.1 targets in least-significant-bit-first order and is made available for host read in least-significant-byte-first order.
-The last data available for host read during a scan command may be a partial byte, in which case it is justified to D0.
+The last data available for host read during a scan command may be a partial byte, in which case it will be justified to D0.

 The TDI-buffer status (empty/not empty) is maintained in the status register (bit 7, TDIS).
-When the TDI-buffer status is empty, reads to the TDI buffer is held off by RDY inactive and, if the read cycle is aborted prior to RDY active, the read data is invalid.
+When the TDI-buffer status is empty, reads to the TDI buffer will be held off by RDY inactive and, if the read cycle is aborted prior to RDY active, the read data will be invalid.

 The TDI buffer is able to automatically accommodate retiming (pipeline) delays to the target.
-While operating a scan command, TDI sampling is delayed by a number of TCK cycles, equal to a value given in the configurationB register (bits 3-0, RDLY), following the generation of Shift-DR or Shift-IR state, as appropriate.
+While operating a scan command, TDI sampling will be delayed by a number of TCK cycles, equal to a value given in the configurationB register (bits 3-0, RDLY), following the generation of Shift-DR or Shift-IR state, as appropriate.